OpenAPI tool

 Generate with a given method type

 Use the --client-methods <resource|remote> option to select the client method type, which can be resource or remote.
-(The default option is remote).
+(The default option is resource).

 Copy